-The Supreme Court Eliminates the Physical Presence Requirement for Sales Taxation: The Effect On Idaho LawAdded by Richard G. Smith in Articles & Publications, Tax Law on August 7, 2018
+The Supreme Court Eliminates the Physical Presence Requirement for Sales Taxation: The Effect On Idaho LawAdded by Richard G. Smith in Articles & Blogs, Tax Law on August 7, 2018

 On June 21, the U.S. Supreme Court reversed the Quill decision that limited the ability of States to impose sales tax on out-of-state sellers.
 The Quill case, decided in 1992, reaffirmed an earlier decision that required, before a State could impose sales tax on such “remote sellers,” that they must have some physical presence in the State.
 Thus, while purchases of goods by Idaho residents from out-of-state retailers are subject to the Idaho sales or use tax, the Quill case limited the State’s ability to collect that tax from the retailer, and instead must rely on the consumers to report and pay use tax on these purchases.
 Few taxpayers do so.